 With no reigning champ, Johan Kristofferson and the VW Works backed outfit this year, the WRX returns to its private team battles, the title fight is well and truly wide open and we are ready for a new name on the trophy.

-So for those drivers whom already had a decent amount of seat time in their rides, they utilized these “disposable” wets to learn the new track, opting to save the slicks for the racing.
-Others whom were a bit fresher had to sacrifice a set of slicks in order to fine tune their car setup further.
+So for those drivers who already had a decent amount of seat time in their rides, they utilized these “disposable” wets to learn the new track, opting to save the slicks for the racing.
+Others who were a bit fresher had to sacrifice a set of slicks in order to fine-tune their car setup further.

 A couple on interesting parts of the track had been identified by the drivers in the free practice.
 Turn one was blind coming off of the non-joker standard lap, turn 4 was also blind on the entrance and the jump, which was a flat 5th gear at some 140kph, just fell away leaving the drivers a little funny in the stomach.